datasci-w266/2022-summer-main/project/README.md

 As for scope: an ambitious project for a group of 2-3 would be similar in scope and depth of experiments to a conference paper.

-For project ideas, take a look at the final projects from [previous](example-comment-quality.pdf) [semesters](example-grammar.pdf), Stanford [cs224n](https://web.stanford.edu/class/cs224n/index.html) ([2000-2017](http://nlp.stanford.edu/courses/cs224n/)), or for deep-learning projects, [cs224d](http://cs224d.stanford.edu/) ([2015](http://cs224d.stanford.edu/reports_2015.html), [2016](http://cs224d.stanford.edu/reports_2016.html), [2017](https://web.stanford.edu/class/archive/cs/cs224n/cs224n.1174/reports.html)).
+For project ideas, take a look at the final projects from [previous](example-comment-quality.pdf) [semesters](example-grammar.pdf), Stanford [cs224n](https://web.stanford.edu/class/cs224n/index.html) ([2000-2017](http://nlp.stanford.edu/courses/cs224n/)), or for deep-learning projects, [cs224d](http://cs224d.stanford.edu/) ([2015](http://cs224d.stanford.edu/reports_2015.html), [2016](http://cs224d.stanford.edu/reports_2016.html), [2017](https://web.stanford.edu/class/archive/cs/cs224n/cs224n.1174/reports.html),  [2018](https://web.stanford.edu/class/archive/cs/cs224n/cs224n.1184/reports.html),  [2019](https://web.stanford.edu/class/archive/cs/cs224n/cs224n.1194/reports.html),  [2020](https://web.stanford.edu/class/archive/cs/cs224n/cs224n.1204/reports.html),  [2021](https://web.stanford.edu/class/archive/cs/cs224n/cs224n.1214/reports.html)).
 A few examples, as a place to start:
 - Abstractive summarization of news articles
 - Restaurant menu extraction from user reviews
 - Question-answering with neural attention or memory models
 - Image captioning (language generation)
 - Analysis of gender roles or power dynamics in movie dialogues
-- Explore techniques for interpreting “black box” / neural models for language
+- Exploration of techniques for interpreting “black box” / neural models for language

-Additionally, we've put some of the top projects from previous semesters in [a drive folder](https://drive.google.com/drive/folders/TBD).
+Additionally, we've put some of the top projects from previous semesters in [a drive folder](https://drive.google.com/drive/folders/1AI2CXrQUt4dN77cA42RYlVGIoyHsT9ON?usp=sharing).
+The folder and its contents are available for viewing to anyone with a berkeley.edu email address.

 Also see below for NLP conferences - [ACL](https://www.aclweb.org/anthology/events/acl-2020/) and [EMNLP](https://www.aclweb.org/anthology/events/emnlp-2020/) are the top two, and you can find plenty of interesting ideas from the recent proceedings!